stefan-schlott/pcf-demo-docs/README.md

 # pcf-demo-docs

 This document describes the architecture as well as the two main workflows of the PCF Demo application.
-The demo shall test PWS itself and the marketplace services ClearDB MySQL, Memcached Cloud Memcached and the Autoscaler.
+The demo shall test PWS itself and the marketplace services ClearDB MySQL, Memcached Cloud Memcached and the App Autoscaler.
 The used approaches may not reflect a sound production setup and were chosen for simplicity.

 ## Overall Architecture